 Argyll's Lodging is the most complete surviving example of a seventeenth century town house in Scotland.
 It can be found in the upper part of Stirling, just below Stirling Castle's Esplanade.
 The house sits behind a screen wall and comprises a collection of buildings built in two phases and in three ranges around an enclosed courtyard.

-Conversion and extension of an existing sixteenth century tower house began in the 1630s for the Earl of Stirling, and further enlargement was undertaken in the 1670s for the 9th Earl of Argyll.
+Conversion and extension of an existing sixteenth century tower house began in the 1630s for Sir William Alexander, 1st Earl of Stirling, who had previously resided at Menstrie Castle.
+Further enlargement was undertaken in the 1670s for the 9th Earl of Argyll.
 Argyll's Lodging shows considerable French influence.
 The turrets sited at each corner of the house overlooking the courtyard have conical roofs typical of French provincial townhouses.

 Visitors enter the complex through an archway from the road into the courtyard.
 This is much as it would have been in the 1670s.
 A grand doorway marks the entrance to the most important reception room of the house.
 The entrance today is through the Historic Scotland reception and shop to the right of the front arch.
 Beyond the reception are static and multimedia displays on the history of the house.
 On your visit you may also encounter actors helping bring the past to life as they recount the story of the building and its residents.